-Hostname is the server host, WSDLPublishPort is a TCP/IP port used to serve up WSDL contracts, and QueryString is a string that requests a particular WSDL contract (see "Querying the WSDL Publishing Service" on page 226).
+Hostname is the server host, WSDLPublishPort is a TCP port used to serve up WSDL contracts, and QueryString is a string that requests a particular WSDL contract (see "Querying the WSDL Publishing Service" on page 155).
 If a client accesses the WSDL location URL, the server converts the WSDL model to XML on the fly and returns the WSDL contract in a HTTP message.

-For more details on references, see Developing Artix Applications in C++, or Developing Artix Applications with JAX-RPC.
+For more details on references, see Developing Artix Applications in C++.

-Figure 16: Creating References with the WSDL Publishing Service
+Figure 13: Creating References with the WSDL Publishing Service